hotosm/hotosm-website/_programs/women-centered-disaster-resilience-in-small-islands-developing-states.markdown

     Community knowledge, needs, and solutions are at the center, with HOT facilitating the end-to-end process of identifying missing data, mapping, analyzing data, and using that data effectively.
-  Narrative-title: Program rational and progress
+  Narrative-title: Program Focus and Implementation
   Narrative-introduction: Anticipatory action serves as a crucial link between long-term
     disaster risk reduction and immediate humanitarian response, particularly amidst the compounded threats of climate change and disasters. <a href="https://www.fao.org/documents/card/en/c/cb7145en">According